Gardening relieves stress and anxiety and planting and taking care of a garden is an excellent way to reduce anxiety.

 Having these beautiful creatures around will add another dimension to your little outdoor haven.

 How To Start Your Garden

-Gardening can feel intimidating especially if you’ve never gardened before.
+Gardening can feel intimidating, mainly if you’ve never gardened before.

-Your garden can be big or small, it can be what ever you want it to be.
+Your garden can be big or small, and it can be whatever you want it to be.
 Whether it’s a small area next to your patio or a large patch in your yard, create your garden to be what you can handle.

 - Gardening needs regular attention so make sure you plan some time to work on your garden